Wazuh central components

 /etc/wazuh-dashboard/opensearch_dashboards.yml

-file with the updated version.Manually reapply any settings changes to the
+file with the updated version.Manually reapply any configuration changes to the

 /etc/wazuh-dashboard/opensearch_dashboards.yml